pinkskyxx/VTTPFinalProject/README.md

 # **SHANGE**

+SHANGE is a comprehensive Volunteer event management web application that enables
+1. Organisations to create vollunteering events and find suitable volunteers
-SHANGE is a comprehensive event management web application that enables users to search, filter, and interact with events based on various criteria such as location, type, and mode.
+2. Users to search, filter, match, and interact with events based on various criteria such as location, type, and mode.

 It is built using modern web technologies and follows best practices to ensure a seamless and secure user experience.

 ## **Table of Contents**
 - [Project Overview](#project-overview)